qriosdev/vivaspoprice/content/faqs/03-private.md

 ---
-question: 'Is this private and confidential?'
+question: 'IS DAILTCHATLINE PRIVATE AND CONFIDENTIAL?'
 ---

-Guaranteed!
-Other callers on the line have no way of getting any of your personal information unless you give it to them.
-They won’t know your real nam, phone number, or address.
+Absolutely!
+Other callers have no way of getting any information about you unless you give it to them.
+They won’t know your phone number, address or real name.